|

 home with a bag of produce for a green marble or an orange one, when

 they come on their next trip to the store.'
+I left the store smiling to myself, impressed with

 this man.
 A short time later I moved to Colorado, but I never forgot